snownontrace/public-scripts-Wang2020-branching-morphogenesis/README.md

-## Instructions of Code Usage
+# Instructions of Code Usage

 This is a collection of customized scripts (Jupyter notebook, R, ImageJ macro and Jython) used for image analysis, plotting and movie making in [Wang et al., 2021](https://pubmed.ncbi.nlm.nih.gov/34133940/).

+The source data for using these scripts can be downloaded [here](https://doi.org/10.35092/yhjc.12145626).
+The scripts and data should be placed in the same directory so that the relative path in the scripts can be direclty used.

 Please kindly cite our paper if you used them in your work.

 ---

-### Image analysis and plotting
+## Image analysis and plotting

 Refer to the table below for a guide of which scripts were used to generate the plot(s) of interest.